bridgekitio/frodo/README.md

 If you want to write this as a distributed system with multiple remote instances and services, however, you will need some third party event broker to manage this.
-Abide ships with support for using [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) out-of-the-box.
+Frodo ships with support for using [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) out-of-the-box.

 ```go